Salamander mussel

 Simpsonaias ambigua, the salamander mussel or mudpuppy mussel, is a species of bivalve in the family Unionidae.
 It is unique among freshwater mussels in using mudpuppies as its glochidial host.
-It is the only freshwater mussel known to have a non-fish host.

 Ecology

-Salamander mussels are a unique freshwater mussel species notable for their obligate parasitic relationship with the mudpuppy salamander (Necturus maculosus), making it the only known unionid mussel to use an amphibian host rather than a fish.
+Salamander mussels are a freshwater mussel species notable for their obligate parasitic relationship with the mudpuppy salamander (Necturus maculosus).
 Its larvae (glochidia) attach to the gills of mudpuppies, where they receive necessary nutrients and dispersal, eventually metamorphosing before dropping off into suitable benthic substrate.
 The species tends to occur in low-density populations, often associated with mudpuppy parameters such as population size and microhabitats that support them (e.g., refugia such as flat rocks and crevices).
 Adult S. ambigua typically inhabit clean, well-oxygenated, fine-sand or silt substrates in medium- to large-sized rivers with stable flow.

 Like many freshwater mussels, S. ambigua contributes to ecosystem processes such as nutrient cycling and substrate stabilization.
 By filtering suspended particles, individuals improve water clarity and support aquatic food webs.
-Its life history, however, makes it particularly vulnerable to disturbances that affect both its host and habitat.

 Distribution

 The historical range of the salamander mussel includes the Mississippi, Ohio, and Great Lakes drainages, spanning 25 U.S. states and parts of southern Ontario, Canada.
 Adult S. ambigua typically inhabit clean, well-oxygenated, fine-sand or silt substrates in medium- to large-sized rivers with stable flow.
 It has been documented in rivers such as the Wabash, Maumee, Ohio, and Tennessee, though it is now considered rare or extirpated from much of its former range.

 Recent records show persistence in several areas once thought to have lost populations.
 For example, S. ambigua was rediscovered in Illinois using environmental DNA (eDNA) analysis, and continues to occupy isolated sites in southern Ontario, where populations exhibit small size structure and low density but evidence of continued reproduction.
 A 2020 record from the Harpeth River in Tennessee extended the known distribution within the lower Cumberland system.

-Because the species’ occurrence is closely tied to that of the mudpuppy salamander, its range mirrors the distribution of this host.
-Declines in mudpuppy populations due to habitat degradation and pollution are likely to contribute to the mussel’s reduced distribution.